mizumoto-cn/TRPcG/Readme.md

 ---

-## What is TRPcG
+## What is TRPcG �

-TRPcG is short for "Tiny Remote Procedure-call in Go".
+TRPcG is short for "Tiny Remote Procedure-call in Go", a fast, stable, light-weight and high-performance RPC framework for Go.

-It's a light weight `net/rpc`-based RPC framework which can help people better understand RPC.
+It's also a example `net/rpc`-based RPC framework which can help people better understand RPC.

 - TCP based
 - Support for multiple compression formats : gzip, snappy, zlib, etc.